caozhichongchong/traits_finder/README.md

 3. all genomes/metagenomes in a folder (-i your.input.folder)
 4. suffix or file extension of your genomes/metagenomes, such as .fasta or .fastq (-fa your.input.genome/metagenome.format)
 5. programs to run: blast for similarity search (-s 1 )or hmm for domain search (-s 2)
-6. optional programs to speedup! diamond, hs-blastn, usearch
+6. optional programs to speedup! diamond, hs-blastn (or usearch for 16S extracting), usearch (necessary for HGT and HGT_sum)
-7. optional programs to look at sequence variants! bwa
+7. optional programs to look at sequence variants! bwa, mafft, fasttree

 ## How to use it
 ### Search traits: boring and slow...
-1. search protein reference sequences in genomes by similarity search\
+1. search protein reference sequences in genomes (traits_finder genome) or mobile genetic elements (traits_finder mge) by similarity search\
 `traits_finder genome -db your.db -i your.input.folder -fa your.input.genome.format --orf your.input.orf.format --r your.output.folder --r16 your.output.folder.for.16s --u diamond --bp blastp -dbf 1 -s 1`\

 2. search protein reference sequences in metagenomes by similarity search\